top of page

 The Traditional Approach to teaching an instrument is recommended for older students (7+) and/or students who might have had some lessons already.
 The Traditional Approach introduces music reading at an earlier stage than the Suzuki Method and uses a variety of etudes and repertoire to teach the necessary skills needed to play the violin/viola well.
 Is recommended that traditional private lessons occur weekly, home practice occurs daily and regular listening is happening in order for progress to be made.
-There are limited spots in my studio for Traditional students.

 I am happy to discuss either approach with you more in detail to help you decide which may be more suitable.

 Learning to play a string instrument takes time, dedication, patience, planning and persistence.
 When you sign up for lessons, I advise that you commit to lessons for at least 9 months so that we can determine long term goals, get to know one another, and develop consistency in your home practice and technique.
 In addition, due to the regular commitment to home practice, it is highly recommended that the student taking lessons be involved in no more than one other sport or activity.